easylogic/contenteditable/src/content/cases/ce-0059-contenteditable-with-inputmode.md

 browserVersion: "120.0"
 keyboard: System virtual keyboard
 caseTitle: inputmode attribute does not affect virtual keyboard on mobile
+description: "The inputmode attribute, which should control the type of virtual keyboard shown on mobile devices, does not work on contenteditable regions in iOS Safari.
+The keyboard type cannot be controlled."
 tags:
   - inputmode
   - mobile